kwj/project-euler/clojure/README.md

 ## Notes

-These solutions were confirmed to work with Clojure 1.12.0.
+These solutions were confirmed to work with Clojure 1.12.4 with OpenJDK 25.